Health-Education-England/deploy-distribution-to-BR-Cloud-action/README.md

 # Deploy distribution to Bloomreach(BR) Cloud action
 This action deploys a distribution to BR Cloud using the BR Cloud Rest API.
+Currently, the action doesn't support copying configuration files though allows configuration files to use as Java system properties.
 The API documentation is available at `https://api-<stack-name>.onehippo.io/v3/docs`.

 ## Inputs